michaellunzer/evolution-astro-blog/src/content/posts/workout-week5-thursday.md

   Standing Front-Lat Push-Down: 12 reps; weight will be moderate, so that you can get all of the reps with good form.

   Rest 1 minute and then repeat circuit.
 Do this 4 times.
 Push yourself to stay at the same weight, or slightly increase the weight on each set.

+- Circuit 4: This couplet set is performed with little or no rest between each set until both exercises are completed.

+  Pec Deck: 12 reps.

+  Lat Pull-Down with Narrow Neutral Grip: 12 reps.

+  Rest 1 minute and then repeat circuit.
+Do this 4 times.
+Push yourself to stay at the same weight, or slightly increase the weight on each set.